 My research proposal comprises a multi-year effort.
-If selected as a fellow, would my fellowship term span the full length of my proposal?
+If selected as a fellow through the open call, would my fellowship term span the full length of my proposal?

-Application proposals should be based on one-year efforts, or parts or phases of efforts that would be addressed during the time span of one academic year.
-While some fellowships span longer than one year, continuation beyond one academic year cannot and will not be offered at the outset of a fellowship offer.
+Fellowships last one year.
+Application proposals should be based on one-year efforts, or parts or phases of efforts that would be addressed during the time span of one year.
+Continuation beyond one academic year cannot and will not be offered at the outset of a fellowship.

 What if I do not live in the Cambridge area?
 Are remote fellowships offered?

-There are no Berkman Klein fellowships that are exclusively remote, and we expect fellows to either live in the Cambridge area or spend a significant portion of their time here over the course of the year.
+There are no Berkman Klein fellowships that are exclusively remote, and we expect fellows to live in the Cambridge area.
 It is the responsibility of each fellow to plan for and arrange their visits to Cambridge.

-Unfortunately we do not typically select fellows who will spend just a short period of time here in Cambridge.
-We do not currently have a formal program or application process for hosting visitors for short periods.
+Unfortunately, we do not typically select fellows who will spend just a short period of time here in Cambridge.
+Nor do we currently have a formal program or application process for hosting visitors for short periods.

 I see you have people who are called faculty associates and affiliates.
 If I can't do a fellowship, may I be considered for one of these roles?

-Faculty associates and affiliates are appointed by invitation from senior staff and faculty directors, though there are no independent application processes for these categories of affiliation.
+Faculty associates and affiliates are appointed by invitation from senior staff and faculty directors; there are no independent application processes for these categories of affiliation.
 These roles include a range of wonderful people, from long-time collaborators to new friends, and are based around common agendas and aspirations.
 Like fellowships, each relationship is unique, and the modes of engagement with the Berkman Klein community vary.
-There are times we will consider a fellowship applicant for one of these roles instead of a fellowship based on ideas, goals, constraints, and opportunities that are communicated through the application process.
+There are times we will consider a fellowship applicant for one of these roles, instead of a fellowship, based on ideas, goals, constraints, and opportunities that are communicated through the application process.